|Title:||The Camino - A Journey Of The Spirit|

 The story: in 1994, American actress Shirley MacLaine, who is around sixty years old at the time, decides to walk the Camino de Santiago through Northern Spain.

-The story: SML, successful actress in her sixties, walks through Northern Spain.
-Over the course of 30 days, she adds blisters to her feet, talks to people on the road, makes friends with other pilgrims and eventually gets into a chase with the media, causing her to walk the last bit at night.
+Over the course of 30 days, she adds blisters to her feet, talks to people on the road, makes friends with other pilgrims and eventually gets into a chase with the media, causing her to walk the last bit exclusively at night.
 So far so good?
 Yes, and no.

 not only bad

-BUT, on the other hand, a substantial part of this book revolves entirely around esoteric blabla, up to the point where it gets barely tolerable.
-I mean, spirituality is a great thing, but does that really mean we have to read about dream visions from the Middle Ages, about Atlantis, aliens, guardian angels, etc. pp.??
+On the other hand, though, a substantial part of this book revolves entirely around esoteric blabla, up to the point where it gets barely tolerable.
+I mean, spirituality is a great thing, but does that really mean we have to read about MacLaine’s dream visions from the Middle Ages, about Atlantis, aliens, guardian angels, etc.?

-I mean WTF, my Chakras were all like OMG LOL??
 Despite all of this, I somehow managed to read the whole book.
-And I didn’t even skip the bull parts, even though I really wanted to.
-My verdict: Had SML left out most of the esoteric junk, this one could have easily been a very nice read (maybe a 7), but this way, it’s just overburdened and obnoxious.
+And I didn’t even skip the boring parts, even though I really wanted to.
+My verdict: Had MacLaine left out most of the esoteric junk, this one could have easily been a very nice read, but this way it’s just overburdened and obnoxious.